DAT160 Intelligent robots

 Exam in two parts:

-- Oral individual exam, counts for 75% of the final grade.
+- The written exam, 3 hours, counts for 75% of the final grade.
+Oral exam if fewer than 10 students are enrolled.

-- The group semester project, counts for 25% of the final grade.
+- The semester project, counts for 25% of the final grade.

 Grading scale is A-F where F is fail.
 If a students fails one of the parts, that part can be re-taken separately.